Welcome to Next Level Sailing — located in San Diego, California.

 The two competition-tested yachts, Stars & Stripes / USA 34, and Abracadabra / USA 54, were moved from America’s Cup Harbor to the Broadway Pier, under the flag of a new sailing venture, Next Level Sailing.

 Next Level Sailing gained prominence as the only venue in the Western Hemisphere where the general public could experience the thrill of hands-on sailing aboard real IACC racing yachts.

 And every guest can enjoy the San Diego Maritime Museum.
-So come early or stay after the trip and enjoy the exhibits and ship including the Star of India.
+So come early or stay after the trip and enjoy the exhibits and ships, including the Star of India.

 2006: The America